$\widehat{Z}$ and Splice Diagrams: Introduction

-We study $q$-series invariants $\Zhat_b(Y,q)$ of a 3-manifold $Y$, the so-called GPPV invariants, associated with quantum groups $\mathcal{U}_q (\mathfrak{g})$ at generic $|q|<1$ and labeled by a {\spc} structure $b$ on $Y$.
-Mostly interested in topological and geometric aspects, throughout the paper we consider the simplest non-trivial choice of $\mathfrak{g} = \mathfrak{sl}_2$, which corresponds to the ``gauge group'' $G=SU(2)$, though much of the discussion can be generalized to higher rank root systems.\footnote{We note that by ``gauge group'' one can mean at least two different things.
-One is the gauge group in complex Chern--Simons theory, for which $\Zhat_b(Y,q)$ provides a non-perturbative definition that behaves well under the cutting and gluing, whereas the other one is a gauge group in 3d-3d correspondence and string theory fivebrane setup.
-The former group is a complexification of the latter, and it is the latter that we use to label $\Zhat_b(Y,q)$ in this paper.
-So, even when we talk about $G=SU(2)$, the gauge group in complex Chern--Simons theory and its relations to quantum groups is, in fact, $SL(2,\mathbb{C})$.} Also, unless stated otherwise, throughout the paper we work in the category of connected irreducible negative-definite plumbed 3-manifolds \cite{Neu81} with $b_1=0$, for which one can use the definition of $\Zhat_b(Y,q)$ as in \cite{GPPV20}.
-(A reader interested in various generalizations and extensions is welcome to consult \cite{GM21,AkhJonKru21,Pa20a,Pa20b,Pa21,Chae21,Ri22}.)
+Mostly interested in topological and geometric aspects, throughout the paper, we consider the simplest non-trivial choice of $\mathfrak{g} = \mathfrak{sl}_2$, which corresponds to the ``gauge group'' $G = \operatorname{SU}(2)$, though much of the discussion can be generalized to higher rank root systems.\footnote{We note that by ``gauge group'' one can mean at least two different things.
+One is the gauge group in complex Chern--Simons theory, for which $\Zhat_{\sigma}(Y; q)$ provides a non-perturbative definition that behaves well under cutting and gluing.
+In contrast, the other one is a gauge group in 3d-3d correspondence and string theory fivebrane setup.
+The former group is a complexification of the latter, and it is the latter that we use to label $\Zhat_{\sigma}(Y; q)$ in this paper.
+So, even when we talk about $G = \operatorname{SU}(2)$, the gauge group in complex Chern--Simons theory and its relations to quantum groups is, in fact, $\operatorname{SL}_2(\C)$.} Also, unless stated otherwise, throughout the paper, we work in the category of connected irreducible oriented negative definite plumbed 3-manifolds \cite{Neu81} with $b_1 = 0$, for which one can use the definition of~$\Zhat_{\sigma}(Y; q)$ as in~\cite{GPPV20}.
+(A reader interested in various generalizations and extensions is welcome to consult \cite{AJK21,Chae21, GM21, Pa20a, Pa20b, Pa21, Ri22}.)